 - It is neurological and affects the way information is processed in the brain.

-- It is often an invisible disability.
+- It is often an invisible difference.
 Many people appear very competent, but have difficulties in areas of communication and social interaction.

 - It has a genetic and hereditary component and may have additional interactive environmental causes, as yet unknown.

-- It is a developmental disability.
+- It is a developmental difference.
 All individuals have social/emotional delays, but continued growth seems to be life-long.

 - The prevalence of autism is 1 in 59 (CDC, 2018).

 - Girls and women are under-diagnosed.
 There are currently four males diagnosed for every one female, but the true ratio may be as high as one female for every two males.

 - Unique sense of humor

 - Feel things deeply

 - Good memory, especially for facts in their area of interest